 Parkinson’s disease affects the nervous system, causing difficulty with movement and other issues.
 Tremors are a hallmark symptom, but other common symptoms include fatigue and sleep problems.

 However, it is worth noting that Parkinson’s disease affects people differently.
 Some people may lose all mobility, while others may continue to experience only mild symptoms.
+It is not possible at the point of diagnosis to predict how the condition will eventually affect an individual.

-- slow movements (bradykinesia)
+- bradykinesia, or slow movements

 - shaking and tremors, usually with a back-and-forth movement